thingsboard/thingsboard.github.io/docs/reference/performance.md

 ```

-We have identified that during pause there is always one thread in TIMED_WAITING state and the root cause for the is method awaitAvailableConnection in Cassandra driver:
+We have identified that during pause there is always one thread in TIMED_WAITING state and the root cause for this is method awaitAvailableConnection in Cassandra driver:

 ```bash
 java.lang.Thread.State: TIMED_WAITING (parking)